 When he registered cyberdefense.com as his domain in 1997 there were four (4) references on the Internet (Altavista) to cyber defense.
 Today it is a million.
 A small claim of being ahead of time.

 Dr. Kallberg has been published in Joint Forces Quarterly, Strategic Studies Quarterly, Air and Space Power Journal, Military Review, IEEE IT-Professional, IEEE Security & Privacy, IEEE Technology & Society, and IEEE Access.

-Dr. Kallberg just ended a six-year term on the editorial board for IEEE Access.
+Dr. Kallberg served a six-year term (term limit) on the editorial board for IEEE Access.

 Read Jan Kallberg, Ph.D., the latest column in Fifth Domain (Defense News).

 IN MY OWN WORDS

 I spend quite a bit of time thinking about cyber five – ten years from now.
 I believe that beyond ten years are not accurate enough, and tend to be science fiction, and closer than five years is too close because it takes a few years to establish an argument that something matters and anchor it in large organizations.

 It is easier said than done to look five-ten years ahead, so I have a methodology I have developed where I read and compare multiple information sources.
 I also try to stay away from being engaged and submerge myself in too many current issues and microdetails, but instead, I try to see trends, directions, and developments.
 What’s next?
 What is driving this?
 Who has something to gain?
 What is at stake?

 I try to reverse the “paradigm” and look for opportunity where the main and established argument is that there is no opportunity and just overwhelming threats and risk.
 On the other hand – when the “paradigm” signs its praise, for the moment AI and Machine Learning, I try to see what can go wrong or what is the attack vector that is generally ignored.
 I like it.
 It is intellectually challengeing.